DCC-EX/dcc-ex.github.io/docs/ex-ioexpander/overview.md

 the command `HAL(EXIOExpander, vpin, npins, address)`, using the same variables listed above.

-Refer to the `/ex-ioexpander/supported-devices`{.interpreted-text role="doc"} page to see the available pin numbers for each of the supported devices.
+Refer to the `/ex-ioexpander/supported-devices` page to see the available pin numbers for each of the supported devices.

 In the examples below, we will configure an Arduino Nano at address